 The upshot?
 I am an active philanthropist, philanthropoid, and philanthropy geek.
 I love working at the intersection of meaningful giving and community results.
 I love connecting older, established forms of philanthropy with emerging trends and experiments.
 And, I love asking and answering, “How can we do and serve better?”

 Through my personal and professional experiences, I’ve developed these beliefs and practices:

 - Philanthropy is best defined, thanks to Robert Payton, as “voluntary action for the public good.”
-This big tent definition means that everyone is a philanthropist, not just those with bigger stacks of bills, degrees, or paperwork.
-It includes evolving uses of time and talent online, impact investing and corporate responsibility, crowdfunding tools, and more.
+This big tent definition means that everyone is a philanthropist, not just those with bigger stacks of dollar bills, degrees, or paperwork.
+It includes evolving uses of time and talent online, impact investing, corporate responsibility, crowdfunding tools, and more.

 - Philanthropy should be purposeful and meaningful, but it doesn’t have be “strategic” as it is narrowly defined by some authors.
 I’ve seen effective, meaningful grantmaking based on simple plans and personal relationships, based on complex community change initiatives, and all points in between.

 - There is no one right philanthropic tool.
 Each legal structure (or lack thereof) has its advantages and disadvantages.
 And each use of philanthropic resources – general operating grants, advocacy activities, screened investments, social networks, and more – can serve a useful purpose.
 I’ve been staff, incorporator, adviser, and/or donor of many tools, new and old, and can provide first-hand insights and connections to effective practices.